ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 ```
 **First takeaway:** We might need to massage the appliance to avoid installing the static routes, unless the static routes installation silently fails due to missing EXT interface.

-The SSHD & Captive Portal services binding is not limited to listen to any interface in particular.
+The SSHD & Captive Portal services binding is not limited to any interface in particular.

 {% highlight shell %}
 root@ggc-lnx:~# lsof -n -sTCP:LISTEN -i :443